What's a Liability? What You Must Know in 2025

 Current Liabilities

-Current liabilities are usually expected and should be covered within a year.
+Current liabilities are typically to be repaid within a year.

 These include: